calderonf/bbox-label-tool-multi-class/README.md

 1. class.txt adapted to the segmentation of the SDM

 ## New Usage
-### For multi-class task, modify 'class.txt' with your own class-candidates and before labeling bbox, choose the 'Current Class' in the Combobox and make sure you click 'ComfirmClass' button.
+### For multi-class task, modify 'class.txt' with your own class-candidates and before labeling bbox, choose the 'Current Class' in the Combobox and make sure you click 'ComfirmClass' button before selecting the ROI with your mouse.

-### The remaining usage is the same as the origin one.
+### The remaining usage is the same as the original one forked.

 ------------------------------------